storageos/storageos.github.io/_docs/install/deployment.md

 There are currently two options for installing StorageOS

-- **Vagrant**: This is by far the simplest choice to get you up and running quickly.
-VirtualBox and VMware Fusion/Workstation are supported.
+- **Vagrant**: This is the simplest choice to get you up and running quickly.
+Vagrant boxes for VirtualBox and VMware Fusion/Workstation are provided.
 - **ISO image**: This is a custom Linux distribution based on Ubuntu 16.04 LTS.
 We recommend the VirtualBox hypervisor for the Beta as this has been more extensively tested and requires no additional third party licensing.

 ### <a name="Vagrant"></a> Vagrant
 Vagrant is available for macOS, Windows, Debian Linux and CentOS Linux environments.
-Once you have Vagrant installed on your system, getting StorageOS up and running couldn’t be simpler.

-Vagrant is  Open Source software and can be obtained from the Hashicorp [Vagrant website](http://vagrantup.com) under the terms of the MIT License.
+It is Open Source and can be obtained from the Hashicorp [Vagrant web site](http://vagrantup.com) under the terms of the MIT License.

 All the necessary documentation required to get you up and running with Vagrant is available from the site.